Back to previous page

 Served on the board of the Antitrust and Unfair Competition Section of the Illinois State Bar Association

-Served as a board member of Over the Rainbow Association and of Joseph Sears School
+Served as a board member of Yale Crew Association, Over the Rainbow Association, and Joseph Sears School

 Jump to Page